 If you rent out your home as an individual, you may have the right to register as a self-employed person, and pay a reduced tax through a simplified procedure for declaring income.
 This tax regime is now available in every region in Russia.
 To register, you have to download the “My Taxes” app developed by the Federal Tax Service.
 To qualify as self-employed, you would have to meet the requirements established by Russian law.
 You can check with the Federal Tax Service of Russia to learn more about the self-employed tax regime.
 Given the COVID-19 circumstances, additional tax benefits have been made available in the mobile application "My Tax" as of 1 June 2020.

 Regulations and permissions

 It’s important to make sure you’re allowed to host on your property.
 Some examples of restrictions include contracts, laws, and community rules.
 Check with a lawyer or local authority to learn more about regulations, restrictions, and obligations specific to your circumstances.

 You can use the general info in this article as a starting point around hosting regulations and permissions.

 Russian legislation establishes the procedure for registration of foreign nationals, stateless persons, and Russian citizens according to their place of residence.

 If you provide accommodation to a foreign national or a stateless person, you, as the host, are required to provide notification of the arrival of the foreign national or stateless person within 7 working days from the date of the foreigner's arrival.
-You can submit notification at the territorial office of the Ministry of Internal Affairs of the Russian Federation or the multi-functional center for provision of public and municipal services personally or by post.
+You can submit a notification at the territorial office of the Ministry of Internal Affairs of the Russian Federation or the multi-functional center for provision of public and municipal services personally or by post.
+Please note that foreign nationals traveling in the Russian Federation for less than 7 days may not need to be registered.
 If you provide accommodation to a Russian citizen for more than 90 days, your guest must apply for temporary registration at the place of residence.

 Contractual agreements and permits